Discovering the Value of Vintage Dolls

 - Characteristics: Doll is bisque with molded hair, usually with a hairband.
 Head, lower arms, and lower legs are bisque; rest of body cloth.
 Painted eyes.

 - Price: Around $125 to $165.

 - Comments: These dolls are children for dollhouses; approximately 4 inches compared to the adult dollhouse doll size from this period of about 6 to 7 inches.
 These miniature dolls are hard to find with original cloth bodies, as the bodies are often very fragile.

 - Market report: These dolls appeal to miniaturists and antique doll collectors alike.

 Prize Baby All-Bisque

-SIZE: Doll comes in two sizes: 5 3/4 inches and 7 inches
+- Size: Doll comes in two dimensions: 5 3/4 inches and 7 inches

-CHARACTERISTICS OF DOLL: Chubby all-bisque toddler, glass eyes, painted features, and jointed at shoulders and hips.
-Molded shoes (painted black with amber soles) and molded waffle socks.
-The doll has an original paper label on chest.
-Dolls often have sleep eyes.
-Dolls have painted eyelashes.
-Loop joints; smaller doll is marked "208 3" inside legs; a larger one is marked "208 4."
+- Characteristics: Chubby all-bisque toddler, glass eyes, painted features, and jointed at shoulders and hips: molded shoes (painted black with amber soles) and molded waffle socks.
+The doll has an original paper label on the chest.
+Dolls often have sleep eyes and painted eyelashes.
+Loop joints; the smaller doll is marked "208 3" inside legs; a larger one is marked "208 4."

 Early English Woodens (Maker Unknown)